usaid-cs/yesterday-i-learned/random.md

 1. A [*charlotte*](http://imgur.com/nljKA2I) is "a large soft hat covering all of the hair and typically having a decorative frill, worn indoors by women in the 18th and early 19th centuries."
 1. Bud light is [so bad on ratebeer](https://www.ratebeer.com/beer/bud-light/474/), its overall rating of 0 turned into n/a.
 1. *[That](https://en.wikipedia.org/wiki/Eat,_Pray,_Love)'s that girl who [wrote that book based on that movie](https://youtu.be/_waBFUg_oT8?t=31s).*
-1. [Nastapoka arc](https://en.wikipedia.org/wiki/Nastapoka_arc), the near-perfect-circular crater-like thing in Hudson Bay, does not have properties commonly found in craters, such as [shatter cones](https://en.wikipedia.org/wiki/Shatter_cone) in the bedrock.
 1. People who like doing presentations often strategically choose awkward people to do group projects, do they don't need to do the projects themselves, just doing the presentation.
 1. [No current flag has only one colour.](https://en.wikipedia.org/wiki/List_of_flags_by_number_of_colors) And, as expected, [most flags are red and white](http://www.infocaptor.com/dashboard/color-and-pattern-analysis-on-flags-of-countries-simple-visualization-but-interesting-data), with blue being the third most popular colour, and [red, white, blue, green, yellow, black] covering the vast majority.
 1. [You can't just say cheese for pizza](https://www.youtube.com/watch?v=u5AZhjhbxf8&app=desktop): "*Just cheese* is one ingredient away from grilled cheese and two ingredients away from being just bread."